DanyJoly/danyjoly.github.io/_posts/2018-03-31-file-encryption-with-password.md

 About a month ago I wrote a post about cryptography tools.
 In this article, I use some of these tools to create a convenient data encryption protocol for small files.

 # Security Disclaimer
-Unless you're an expert (I'm not), using existing software that stood the test of time such as [VeraCrypt](https://www.veracrypt.fr/) or [OpenPGP](https://www.openpgp.org/) is better than rolling your own solution.
-Even gluing existing and proven cryptography libraries require non-trivial expertise.
-The code provided here is to learn about cryptography, but unless multiple world-class experts give me their thumb up (could take a while), don't rely on it being flawless.
+Unless you're an expert (I'm not), using existing software that stood the test of time such as [VeraCrypt](https://www.veracrypt.fr/), [OpenPGP](https://www.openpgp.org/) or SSH is better than rolling your own solution.
+Even gluing existing and proven cryptography libraries requires non-trivial expertise.
+The goal of the code provided here is to learn about cryptography, but unless multiple world-class experts gave me their thumb up (and that could take a while), I wouldn't rely on it being flawless.

 # Requirements
 I had a couple of ideas in mind that require strong file encryption.
 One of them is a simple [command line tool](https://github.com/DanyJoly/go-filecrypt) to encrypt files.